 Teacher of Young Children In An ISD

-Naomi Ortiz, thank you!
-You are making a difference in the lives of children!
+Mrs. Henderson, you are truly making a difference in the lives of young children.
+Thank you!

 Teacher of Young Children In A Childcare

-Lorraine Bliss is a Kindergarten Teacher at Learning Tree Children’s Academy where she has worked with young children for 10 years.
+Jazmine (Ledesma) Smalts is a Pre-Kindergarten teacher at Guadalupe Early Learning Center where she has worked with young children for 5 years.

-Lorraine Bliss, you are making a difference in the lives of young children and we thank you!
+Jazmine, you embody the mission of Early Learning Centers while making a difference in the lives of young children, and we thank you!